getian107/PRScsx/README.md

  - MCMC_ITERATIONS (optional): Total number of MCMC iterations.
 Default is 1,000 * the number of discovery populations.

  - MCMC_BURNIN (optional): Number of burnin iterations.
 Default is 500 * the number of discovery populations.
+Both `--n_iter` and `--n_burnin` need to be specified to overwrite their default values.

  - MCMC_THINNING_FACTOR (optional): Thinning factor of the Markov chain.
 Default is 5.